-There are so many things to do in Perth, as yes it may not be the place to go to rage 24 hours a day but it's a fantastic place to visit for a holiday almost 8 years ago
+There are so many things to do in Perth, as yes it may not be the place to go to rage 24 hours a day but it's a fantastic place to visit for a holiday about 10 years ago

 In Perth visit the Old Swan Brewery, spend some time around Fremantle and go to the Little Creatures Brewery.
 If it's possible take the express to Rottnest Island (summer time):

 Greg - loads to do especially if you like wine !

 Take a trip out to the Swan Valley (40 mins out of Perth CBD) where you will find scores of wineries, most of them excellent quality, and a growing number providing New Oz cuisine.
 It's also a great spot to just unwind with good scenery.
 You should also sample down south in Margaret River, same thing only bigger, better and with the famous surf beaches - it's really world class.
 Perth itself has Kings Park which warrants a whole day of walking, if you're into all that, through the numerous tracks plus there are great views of the City, Swan river and surrounds.
 Try a trip down Stirling Hwy to Cottesloe and the beach for some fish and chips to watch the sun setting over the Indian Ocean - Perthites particularly like this one because it's so good (before of after a beer at one of the local pubs) ! about 10 years ago